 - Supplemental Security Income (SSI)

 To qualify for SSDI, you must have a qualifying disability that is proven, making you unable to work.
-Additionally, to qualify, you must have worked long enough to pay into the system to receive it.
+Additionally, you must have worked long enough to pay into the Social Security system to receive disability benefits.

-SSI applies if you have a low income and have not worked enough to pay into the system to qualify for SSDI.
+To qualify for SSI, you must generally have a low income and have not worked enough to pay into the system to qualify for SSDI.
 Other people who may be eligible include those who are aged 65 or older and people who are blind.

 In South Carolina, it is often not possible to receive full SSD payments if you are collecting workers’ compensation.
 This is due to both programs being public benefits, according to the Social Security Administration (SSA).

-In South Carolina, there are limits for individuals regarding how much benefits they may be able to collect.
-This is generally referred to as the workers’ compensation offset.
+In this state, there are limits for individuals regarding how many benefits they may be able to collect.
+This is generally referred to as the “workers’ compensation offset.”
 It is calculated by ensuring the individual does not collect over 80 percent of their pre-injury income when both benefits are combined.
-If the individual is collecting Permanent Total Disability payments, they may expect their disability benefits to be reduced.
-Furthermore, there are times when SSD will not be applicable in these situations, often due to other sources of income being collected.
+If the individual is collecting permanent total disability payments, they may expect their disability benefits to be reduced.